 Monday Exercise 1.4: Read and Interpret Log Files¶

-The goal of this exercise is quite simple: Learn to understand the contents of a job log file.
-When things go wrong with your job, it is usually the first place you should look for important messages.
-Plus, there is other useful information there.
+The goal of this exercise is quite simple: Learn to understand the contents of a job log file, which is where HTCondor describes the steps taken to run your job.
+When things go wrong with your job, the log is the best place to look for first pointers (in addition to the .err file).

 Reading a Log File¶

-For this exercise, we can reuse any previous job that you have run.
+For this exercise, we can examine a log file for any previous job that you have run.
 The example output below is based on the

 sleep 60 job.